-As regards RLI, the illiquid nature of the investment, the status of the Mexican real estate market and the political environment in Mexico are all factors which could potentially push down the carrying value but the valuation of RLI at a significant discount, which the Investment Manager views as fair value, mitigates the downside risk on this investment.
+As regards RLI, the illiquid nature of the investment, the status of the Mexican real estate market and the political environment in Mexico are all factors which could potentially push down its carrying value.
+Given that the valuation of RLI is already marked at a significant discount, which the Investment Manager views as reflecting fair value, further downside risk on this investment is mitigated.